Victor2266/ComputerVision-Concept-Art-to-Model-Real3D/README.md

 Then run each cell in order to set up the environment.

-There is a cell which downloads [REAL3D's MODEL, CHANGE IT LATER TO OURS] by default.
+There is a cell which downloads our model by default, it can be changed to other models.

 ## After Setting up The Environment: